This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Denmark.

 See question 2 concerning the Danish Non-Discriminations- or Equal Opportunities Act.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

-If a termination is a breach of the Danish Non-Discriminations–or Equal Opportunities Acts, the employee will be entitled to a compensation, which usually amounts to 6 – 12 months’ salary.
+If a termination is in breach of the Danish Non-Discriminations- or Equal Opportunities Acts, the employee may be entitled to a compensation for unfair termination, which usually amounts to between 6 – 12 months’ salary.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?

 An employee, who has been elected as a shop steward under a collective agreement, is, normally, subject to specific protection.